It may seem a little alarming, but schooling for all French children is compulsory in the calendar year the child turns 3.

 6. Start the morning with a good breakfast

 As school usually starts at 8h30 and lunch is not until 11h30, and there is usually a recess to run around in there as well.
-So a good breakfast will be quite important for your young child.
+So a good breakfast will be quite important for a young French child.

 7. Get to know the teacher’s assistant (ATSEM)